TOAST-DOCS/Gamebase/zh/aos-ui.md

 ## WebView

-Gamebase支持基本的WebView。
+Gamebase supports a default WebView.

 ### Show WebView

-显示WebView。
+Shows a WebView.

-##### Required参数
+##### Required Parameters
-* activity ：显示WebView活动。
+* activity: Shows WebView.
-* url ：作为参数发送的url必须是有效值。
+* url: The url delivered as a parameter should be valid.

-##### 可选参数
+##### Optional Parameters
-* configuration ：使用GamebaseWebViewConfiguration更改WebView的布局。
+* configuration: Changes WebView layout by using GamebaseWebViewConfiguration.
-* GamebaseCallback ：关闭时WebView通过回调通知用户。
+* GamebaseCallback: Notifies users when a WebView is closed.
-* schemeList ：指定用户想要接收的自定义SchemeList。
+* schemeList: Specifies the list of customized schemes a user wants.
-* GamebaseDataCallback ：用schemeList指定的包含自定义Scheme的url，作为回调通知。
+* gamebaseDataCallback: Notifies url including customized scheme specified by the schemeList with a callback.

 **API**